AntonGoldobin/redgifs/README.md

 # Redgifs

-The library getting videofile's url by redgifs page.
+The library retrieves redgifs video file url from each page.
-You have to put an page's url and the library will return a link to .mp4 file
+Putting a page’s url will result in the library returning a link to an .mp4 file

 !IMPORTANT!